Zoetermeer/latro/README.rst

   def f = fun(x) = x;

+This is equivalent to binding a name to an anonymous function -- and anonymous functions obviously have no name with which to refer to themselves.
 The compiler will complain if we try to implement Fibonacci using this form:

 .. code:: ocaml